Harunur Rashid (Chapai Nawabganj politician): Charges and convictions

-Assistant director Monayem Hossain of the Anti-Corruption Commission filed a case against Rashid for tax fraud in March 2007 with Tejgaon police station and then pressed charge in July.
+Assistant Director Monayem Hossain of the Anti-Corruption Commission filed a case against Rashid for tax fraud in March 2007 with Tejgaon police station and then pressed charge in July.
 Rashid had imported a Hummer H2 on 25 April 2005 without paying tax as per his privilege as a member of parliament but later sold the to Ishtiak Sadek, violating the rules of the duty free facility, who sold it to Enayetur Rahman Bappi.
 The car, imported under duty free privilege, cannot be sold under less than years of being purchased.
 Rapid Action Battalion-2, commanded by Lieutenant Colonel Akbar Hossain, had spotted the Hummer in Panthapath and asked the men to come to their camp where they were detained.

-In October 2019, Judge Shaikh Nazmul Alam of the Dhaka court sentenced Rashid to five years’ imprisonment for dodging taxes while importing a luxurious car in 2007 and fined him five million taka.
+In October 2019, Judge Shaikh Nazmul Alam of the Dhaka court sentenced Rashid to five years' imprisonment for dodging taxes while importing a luxurious car in 2007 and fined him five million taka.
 It also sent his co-accused former managing director of NTV and Channel 9, Enayetur Rahman Bappi, to two years imprisonment.
 His other co-accused proprietor of Sky Autos, Ishtiak Sadek, sentenced to jail for three years.
-A week later, the High Court granted him six months’ bail in the case.
+A week later, the High Court granted him six months' bail in the case.

 Justices Obaidul Hassan and AKM Zahirul Huq asked the government to explain why Rashid's parliamentary membership should not be canceled due to his conviction.

 On 9 December 2021, Justice Md Selim of Bangladesh High court upheld the verdict in the tax evasion case against Rashid after hearing his appeal.
 The High Court commuted his sentence to time served.

+Controversy

+On 15 November 2025, he publicly stated at a rally that “puja is a worship of the devil.”
+Following his communal and derogatory remarks on religion, widespread criticism erupted on social media, and the Bangladesh Hindu-Buddhist-Christian Unity Council demanded the cancellation of his candidacy in the upcoming election.